yupcoding1/portfolio/README.md

 ## 🆘 Support

-For support, email [your-email] or create an issue in the repository.
+For support, create an issue in the repository.

 ## 🙏 Acknowledgments